IBM-EPBL/IBM-Project-30597-1660150112/Assignment_3 Dataset/README.md

 Download Training Dataset from the link.

-Inside Flowers-Dataset/flowers...Create new folder named "train".
+Inside Flowers-Dataset/flowers...Create new folder and rename it as "train".

 Cut folders - daisy, dandelion, rose, sunflower,tulip and paste inside train folder.